Lohi Linen

 The Lohi Linen range is complemented by an endless mix of treasures for your wardrobe and home.
 You’ll find Eweburn Creek’s soft merino knitwear made in the Māniatoto, the cutest Pebble Pottery ceramics, walls filled with Phil Flanagan’s stunning landscape photography, an assortment of pre-loved fashion, homemade chutneys and preserves, furniture upcycled by Russ and Tania (fun fact: the clothing racks were repurposed from old steel farm gates), bags and accessories, and so much more.

 In addition to providing a platform for locals to proudly exhibit their craft, Lohi Linen is committed to giving back to the community through regular events and initiatives.
 See that runway paved down the middle of the store?
-Fashion shows are regularly hosted to promote the store’s ever-growing collection of clothing brands as well as raise funds for local schools and community-focused causes.
-Russ and Tania are also working on a new wine bar to complement the store, offering cyclists and locals a perfect spot to enjoy a drink in between shopping.
+Fashion shows are regularly hosted to promote the store’s ever-growing collection of clothing brands, educate local students by having them create designs from recycled materials (which Lohi then brings to life and showcases), as well as raise funds for local schools and community-focused causes.
+There’s even an in-house wine bar, The Thirsty Moa, offering cyclists and locals the perfect spot to enjoy a glass from the region in between shopping.

 Lohi Linen is a one-of-a-kind destination in Ranfurly, championing the work of Māniatoto artisans, while inviting the community to slow down and embrace the slow fashion movement.